Welcome and Congratulations

 Stay connected to campus, keep in touch about important dates and deadlines and learn about the latest news through the monthly parent e-newsletter.
 For more information and past issues, please click on the link above.

 Your student will receive an email in late August notifying them of their roommate assignment, dorm assignment and move-in date.
-Parent and Family Programs will be tabling at the UC Davis bookstore both days and can answer questions and provide information about where to eat, shop for dorm items or other nearby areas to visit.
+Parent and Family Programs will be tabling at the UC Davis bookstore each day and can answer questions and provide information about where to eat, shop for dorm items or other nearby areas to visit.
 Additionally, we host a letter writing station each year where parents can stop by to write their student a personal letter.
 We will mail the letters during the first week of school.
-While you visit campus during move-in weekend, plan to participate in the Authentic Aggie Traditions tours, which will be led by Parent and Family Council members on Saturday and Sunday afternoons.
-The short tour will highlight popular points of interest on campus as well as areas that have special meaning or history to campus.

 Second Year Housing